 Spyderco Manix 2

 The Manix 2 is an outstanding pocket knife in a class of its own.
-Served up in S30V stainless steel as standard, it’s technically a better steel than the 154CM used on the Griptilian yet both knives are in similar price brackets though the Manix 2 tends to go for a little more.
+Served up in premium S30V stainless steel as standard, it’s technically a better steel than the 154CM used on the Griptilian yet both knives are in similar price brackets (though the Manix 2 tends to go for a little more).
 At close to five ounces it’s a little bit heavy for an EDC but for those looking for something more meaty this is a real workhorse.
 Let me just say what it loses in the weight category it more than makes up for in its capabilities.
 The Manix 2 is built like a tank and more durable than most any EDC folding knife we know.